David-Cai-CJ/Autocorrelator/readme.md

   - Move delay & readout in 50 fs steps.
 Observe any changes in intensity signal and mark the stage position
 - Acquisition func:
   - move ~ 100 fs (user set) before the peak, scan across in 100 nm steps.
 Plotting in plt.

+NOTE: With `uedinst` under development, I can work on both this project and request pull to `uedinst` by installing `uedinst` with `python setup.py develop`